Samara Time: History

 Until a reform on 28 March 2010, Samara Time was UTC+4 in winter and Samara Summer Time (SAMST) was UTC+5 in summer.
 From that date, Samara Time was abolished with the two regions effectively joining Moscow Summer Time.
 In March 2011, Moscow time was moved forward to UTC+04:00 year-round, and Samara Time was reinstated on 26 October 2014, when Moscow time moved back one hour to UTC+03:00 year-round and Samara Oblast and Udmurtia remained on UTC+04:00.

 On 27 March 2016, Ulyanovsk Oblast and Astrakhan Oblast switched to Samara Time by moving the clock 1 hour forwards from Moscow time.
 On 4 December 2016, Saratov Oblast also switched to Samara Time by moving forward 1 hour from Moscow time.
 On 28 October 2018, Volgograd Oblast also switched to Samara Time by moving forward 1 hour from Moscow time, but this change was reverted on 27 December 2020.

+IANA time zone database

+In the zone.tab of the IANA time zone database, the zones with the same current offset are: